pagkly/Zed/Investopedia3/Why Underwriters Are the Risk Experts of the Financial World.md

 Underwriters purchase debt securities—such as government bonds, corporate bonds, municipal bonds, or preferred stock—from the issuing body (usually a company or government agency) to resell them for a profit.
 This profit is known as the "underwriting spread."

 An [underwriter](https://www.investopedia.com/ask/answers/020915/how-do-i-become-underwriter.asp) may resell debt securities either directly to the marketplace or to dealers (who will then sell them to other buyers).
-When the issuance of a debt security requires more than one underwriter, the resulting group of underwriters is known as an [underwriter syndicate](https://www.investopedia.com/terms/u/underwriter-syndicate.asp).
+When the issuance of a debt security requires more than one underwriter, the resulting group of underwriters is known as an [[underwriter syndicate]](https://www.investopedia.com/terms/u/underwriter-syndicate.asp).